Jacek861/Homepage/README.md

-# Filmweb boxoffice
+# Filmweb Box Office
-## It's the first website I created when I started YouCode course.
-Link below shows simple Filmweb boxoffice.
+## This is the first website I created at the beginning of the course.
+It shows simple Filmweb boxoffice ranking.
 https://jacek861.github.io/Homepage/